exasol/exasol-java-tutorial/tls-tutorial/doc/tls_introduction.md

 As said, asymmetric cryptography is too expensive to transfer mass data.
 What’s a more efficient way then?
 Negotiating a new key after the initial handshake and switching the encryption to symmetric (e.g. [AES](http://www.faqs.org/rfcs/rfc3268.html)) from that point on.
 So, symmetric encryption is by orders of magnitude, cheaper.

 The symmetric key is what we call the 'session key' as it is created each time you start a new session.
-In fact, it can even be exchanged during a running session if it reaches a predefined expiry.
+In fact, it can even be replaced during a running session if it reaches a predefined expiry.

 ### Payload Transfer, Overheads and True Cost of Keeping Alive a TLS Connection